 Yom HaAtzmaut History & Customs

-Yom HaAtzmaut, Israeli Independence Day, marks the establishment of the modern state of Israel in 1948.
-It is observed on or near the 5th of Iyar in the Hebrew calendar, which usually falls in April.
-It is preceded by Yom HaZikaron, Isaeli Memorial Day.
+Yom HaAtzmaut (Israeli Independence Day) marks the establishment of the modern state of Israel in 1948.
+It is observed on or near the fifth of the Hebrew month of Iyar in the Hebrew calendar, which usually falls in April.
+It is preceded by Yom HaZikaron (Israeli Memorial Day).

-On May 14, 1948, soon-to-be Prime Minister David Ben-Gurion issued a declaration of the State of Israel.
-It was recognized by the U.S., the Soviet Union and other countries, though not by the surrounding Arab states.
+On May 14, 1948, soon-to-be Prime Minister David Ben Gurion issued a declaration of the State of Israel.
+It was recognized by the United States, the Soviet Union, and other countries, though not by the surrounding Arab states.

 - Host a party or a special meal to celebrate the occasion.
 Find an Israeli recipe that appeals to you and give it a try!

-- Change your Facebook profile picture to that of the Israeli flag for that day or wishing Israel a happy birthday on your status to share your love of the Jewish homeland.
+- Change your Facebook profile picture to that of the Israeli flag or wish Israel a happy birthday on social media to share your love of the Jewish homeland.